- Sociological Abstracts

-Includes bibliographic records covering essential areas related to family studies, including marriage, divorce, family therapy, and other areas.
-The index contains 45,000 records, with coverage back to 1979.
+Includes bibliographic records covering essential areas related to family studies, including marriage, divorce, family therapy, and other areas of key relevance to the discipline.
+The index contains 45,000 records, which are carefully selected from the most important sources within the discipline, such as: Journal of Family Studies, Journal of Marriage & Family, Family Relations, etc. EBSCO has digitized the full archive of this index, bringing coverage back to 1979.

 Provides image and full-text online access to back issues of selected scholarly journals in history, economics, political science, philosophy, mathematics and other fields of the humanities and social sciences.
-You can choose to search just titles in sociology, or a combined search with other disciplines.
 Consult the online tables of contents for holdings, as coverage varies for each title.
-Note that JSTOR contains only back issues, it doesn't include full text of the most recent 3 to 5 years.
+Note that this database contains ONLY back issues.
+Journals may be searched across multiple titles as well as by the individual titles below.
+The JSTOR database does NOT include full-text of the most recent 3 to 5 years.

 Provides access to a wide range of news, business, legal research, medical and reference information.
 The news section provides access to full text of newspapers from the U.S., Europe, Africa, North and South America and Australia in English, as well as some in Dutch, French, German, Italian and Spanish; news wires, television and radio transcripts are also available.